-- 1. The requirements for the Bachelor of Arts degree with a major in engineering mathematics under the 3-2 program differ from those for the four-year mathematics majors.
-Students in the 3-2 engineering major are not required to fulfill the requirements for the four-year mathematics major. - 2.
-The requirements listed in sections I, II, and III above must be completed before transferring to an affiliated engineering school and cannot be satisfied by credits earned at the engineering school after the student has transferred. - 3.
+1. The requirements for the Bachelor of Arts degree with a major in engineering mathematics under the 3-2 program differ from those for the four-year mathematics majors.
+Students in the 3-2 engineering major are not required to fulfill the requirements for the four-year mathematics major.

+- 2. The requirements listed in sections I, II, and III above must be completed before transferring to an affiliated engineering school and cannot be satisfied by credits earned at the engineering school after the student has transferred. - 3.
 Students transferring to Carroll College and entering the 3-2 program must complete at least two full-time semesters at Carroll College before they will be considered for a recommendation to transfer to an affiliated school.
 In addition, these students must complete a minimum of eighteen credits in the Department of Mathematics, Engineering and Computer Science at Carroll College.
 Credits transferred to Carroll do not satisfy this requirement. - 4.
-A Student who transfers to a non-affiliated engineering school and completes an engineering degree in an ABET accredited program is eligible to receive the Bachelor of Arts degree with a major in engineering mathematics from Carroll College.
-The Carroll degree is awarded provided that the student has completed all requirements for the degree listed in sections I, II, III, and IV.

-5. A minimum GPA of 3.0 in the courses listed under the "Major Program Requirements" and in the "Other Program Requirements" must be achieved by the end of the fifth semester at Carroll College.
+A minimum GPA of 3.0 in the courses listed under the "Major Program Requirements" and in the "Other Program Requirements" must be achieved by the end of the fifth semester at Carroll College.
 Some affiliate school programs may also require the completion of a summer field or laboratory course for graduation in that department.
 In rare cases, additional course work may be required to satisfy a specialized engineering curriculum.
 These are requirements that apply to all students entering these programs and must also be satisfied by 3-2 students.
-Students in 3-2 engineering must consult with the director of engineering programs at Carroll College to select a school and field of study for which they qualify.
+Students in 3-2 engineering must consult with 3-2 engineering advisor at Carroll College to select a school and field of study for which they qualify. - 5.
+A student who transfers to a non-affiliated engineering school and completes an engineering degree in an ABET accredited program is eligible to receive the Bachelor of Arts degree with a major in engineering mathematics from Carroll College.
+The Carroll degree is awarded provided that the student has completed all requirements for the degree listed in sections I, II, III, and IV.